Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Factions & Organisations/Mozelin Brown's Bazaar.md

 - Bluebell and Blits (M), a clown duo.
 - [[Ruzo]], a half-orc dancer and acrobat.
 ## Previous members
-- [[Robyn]], a half-orc dancer and acrobat.
+- [[Robyn Heyns]], a half-orc dancer and acrobat.
 Left to become an adventurer.
 - [[Tijani]] (M), the floating and water-walking elephant.
 Killed for yet unknown reasons in [[Cape Rosa]].
 - [[Thex]], a half-orc bouncer.
 Died 2 years ago due to illness.